nhantrichuyenanh/kaomoji/README.md

 (sorry for the terrible demo `（＞人＜；）` hopefully I get my idea across)

-List of cool kaomojis: (sources below as images, click on them to be redirected)
+Now I need to create a list of kaomojis for the app.
+While collecting kaomojis for the list, I found some cool ones.
+Below these are the sources rendered as images that I collected from, click on them to be redirected.

 | ―⊂ZZZ⊃ | [̲̅$̲̅(̲̅ ͡° ͜ʖ ͡°̲̅)̲̅$̲̅] | (　´_ゝ｀) | ((d[-_-]b)) |
 |----|----|----|----|